What is a DTS?

 - Relationships and Communication

 - Finding your Calling

 You will be taught by outstanding teachers from all over the world.
-The teaching will take place both inside and outside of the classroom.
+The teaching will take place inside a normal classroom, but we will also be a lot in God’s creation, combining the teaching with the experience of being in the mountains.
 We have built a number of outdoor and experiential learning activities into our school that are meant to go hand in hand with the DTS curriculum to help you grow spiritually, mentally and physically.
 Apart from the outdoor activities mentioned below, we will also spend some of our lecture phase on mountain cabins in an environment that will help you focus on God and yourself.

-During lecture phase, you will also learn how to share God’s love with others through local outreach and possibly as staff at a teenage outdoor camp.
+During lecture phase, you will also learn how to share God’s love with others through local and maybe even international outreach.